nightmoon1996/CatFactToDoTracker/README.md

 # Cat Fact ToDo Tracker API

 This is a simple ToDo API built with .NET Core Minimal APIs that allows users to register, log in, and manage ToDo items.
-Each ToDo item automatically includes a random cat fact fetched from an external API upon creation.
+Each ToDo item automatically includes a random cat fact fetched from an external API upon creation, and weather information for the ToDo's date (based on a fixed location).

 ## Features